krabf/krabf-v6/content/weeknotes/weeknotes06/index.md

 Over the past two weeks I have been switching between different web browsers.
 I am considering writing a blog post about this.
 I still find myself consistently using the Arc Browser.
 Its vertical tabs and Little Arc feature are particularly impressive and useful.

-# This Week In Links
+# The Week In Links

 🤯 The [Slack](https://www.theverge.com/2016/9/28/13098164/slack-is-an-acronym) acronym is wild but also makes perfect sense!